 On Aug.
 25, 2015, the participating provinces and territory in the Cooperative Capital Markets Regulatory System achieved an important milestone towards implementation of the system by publishing a revised consultation draft of the uniform provincial and territorial capital markets act (now known as the Capital Markets Act), along with the drafts of the initial regulations proposed for adoption by the participating provinces and territory under the draft uniform act.
 These materials have been published for a 120-day public comment period.

 This article is part of Gowlings' Guide to the Proposed Initial Regulations and related materials.
 In this segment of our guide, we discuss the proposed initial regulations relating to issuers quoted in the U.S. over-the-counter market.
-To view other sections of the guide, click here.
+You can view other sections of the guide here.

 The participating provinces and territories are proposing to carry forward Multilateral Instrument 51-105 Issuers Quoted in the U.S. Over-the-Counter Markets in all of the participating provinces and territories.
 Multilateral Instrument 51-105 is currently effective in all Canadian jurisdictions except Ontario so the adoption of this multilateral instrument will represent a regulatory change in Ontario.